 Commercially manufactured personal care and beauty products are far too often filled with chemical compounds that are far from low-tox, and may be linked to chronic and/or serious health conditions – even cancer.

-If you have read the New Life On A Homestead DIY all-natural foaming soap recipe, you are already well aware of the amount of endocrine disruptors that exist in such products, and of the threat they can pose to our health.
+If you have read the DIY all-natural foaming soap recipe, you are already well aware of the amount of endocrine disruptors that exist in such products, and of the threat they can pose to our health.
 The same concerns hold true for commercially manufactured body washes.

 Thanks to proprietary laws, companies are legally allowed to withhold some vital information about the ingredients we are spraying, lathering, and soaking our bodies in.
 Long-term exposure to many of the ingredients commonly found in personal care and household cleaning products can lead to a host of different health concerns.